derekTurner/BabylonJSdemo25/NOTES.md

 Player04 - added boxes and collision detection which is listed on the gui.

 ## week 11
-multi scene 4 way split
+multi scene 4 way split scenes build as element 4

 ## Brought forward
 Gui 01 - basic gui with text and button